edlund/linux-microfs/README.md

 ## A small list of mixed TODOs, FIXMEs, WTFs and the sort

- * Implement support for different compression algorithms.
- * Is the pseudorandomness reproducible enough?
  * Add support for `mkrandtree.py` to generate "less random" data which will compress acceptably well.
- * Directories are structured and read just like they are in `cramfs`.
-This is probably a good thing, but no thought or effort at all has been put into investigating if that is true (so far).
- * `microfsmki` and `microfscki` both require high amount of RAM available since they both use mmap() to map the whole image they are working on (the reason being; it is a solution which is easy to implement and easy to understand).
-   This is probably not an issue since most workstations have plenty of RAM.
-It is however possible that the memory requirement is unreasonable, if so, it should be possible to rewrite them.
  * The devtable support seems to be quite buggy when tested on real machines (non-virtual).
  * There seems to be something wrong with the performance